 The general content of the easement, as to the benefit or utilisation of the land by the holder of the mining concession, and the limitation or restriction in the domain of the servient tenement's owner, gives ground to several kinds of easements that may be created depending on the benefit or utilisation pursued.

-For the purposes of the Mining Law, an easement may be requested on land where the mining concession is located, or on adjacent land with respect to which access is required; or otherwise, to provide a mining concession with services (e.g., water and electricity supply) required for the performance of the works related to the concession on such land.
+For the purposes of the Mining Law, an easement may be requested on land where the mining concession is located, or on adjacent land to which access is required; or otherwise, to provide a mining concession with services (e.g., water and electricity supply) required for the performance of the work related to the concession on such land.

-In addition to the aforementioned legal mechanisms, which are acknowledged as rights of the holder of a titled mining concession, a prior right to gain access to the surface land covering the mining claim also exists: once an application to obtain a mining concession has been admitted for study, and provided that other legal requirements are met, the mining authorities shall issue an ‘identification certificate’, valid for a 60-day term, in order for a mining expert to prepare survey works on the land where the lot is located.
+In addition to the aforementioned legal mechanisms, which are acknowledged as rights of the holder of a titled mining concession, a prior right to gain access to the surface land covering the mining claim also exists: once an application to obtain a mining concession has been admitted for study, and provided that other legal requirements are met, the mining authorities shall issue an 'identification certificate', valid for a 60-day term, so that a mining expert can prepare survey work on the land where the lot is located.

-Mining concession holders are entitled to access surface land, notwithstanding that such land is private, ejido or communal property.
+Mining concession holders are entitled to access surface land, notwithstanding that the land is private, ejido or communal property.